A Practical Solution for Absent Parties

 Unless otherwise represented, a minor, incapacitated person, unborn child or person whose identity or location is unknown and not reasonably ascertainable may be represented by and bound by another person who has a substantially identical interest with respect to the particular question or dispute, but only to the extent there is no material conflict of interest between the representative and the person represented with respect to the particular question or dispute.

-A.R.S. § 14-1407The concept is straightforward.
-If two people share a substantially identical interest in a trust or estate matter, one can speak for the other.
-A current beneficiary, for example, may be able to represent an unborn future beneficiary whose interest mirrors their own.
+A.R.S. § 14-1407The idea is simple.
+If two people share a nearly identical interest in a trust or estate matter, one can speak for the other.
+For example, a current beneficiary may represent an unborn future beneficiary whose interest mirrors their own.

 The Two Key Requirements